Academic Year Semester I & II Buildings Hours (last edit: 2/10/21)

 Interim Break Building Hours

 Spring Break Building Hours (Not Applicable for Spring 2021)

 Easter Break Building Hours (Not Applicable for Spring 2021)

 Summer Building Hours

-Building Hours for the Academic Buildings are listed below.
+Building Hours for the Academic Buildings are listed above.
 ANY/ALL requests for changes to any of the posted schedules MUST be submitted to firstname.lastname@example.org no less than 2 weeks prior to the first date that schedule goes into effect.
 Electronic Door Programming takes time, and as such, requests made after that 2-week deadline will likely be unable to be completed.

 If you have students who will need access to labs/offices, etc. OUTSIDE of the ‘normal business hours’ (i.e. after 5:00 p.m. and on weekends, or during Breaks), send an After-Hours Access request to email@example.com and you will be e-mailed the link to the Google Form where that information can be submitted.
 NO student are allowed in any of the Academic Buildings after midnight and/or lock-up.
 If there are cases where that may happen, please contact Public Safety at: firstname.lastname@example.org with those individual requests.
 As a safety reminder for lab spaces, some departments have chosen to require that there are a minimum of two students present for some of their lab/work spaces, HOWEVER, there are some spaces that do not hold that same requirement.
 We recommend that students generally do not work alone, and it is the responsibility of each Supervisor/Faculty/Staff to verbalize expectations to the students who will be working in the space(s) they are responsible for.